Places to Gather

 Open Arms United Worship Center

-image - 'Challenging Chicago' by Perry Duis
+image above - 'Challenging Chicago' by Perry Duis

 by Jackie Arreguin